PHELAT/jomleha.social/README.md

 ### Jomleha

 Developed with Next.js and deployed on Vercel.
 Uses Firebase Firestore as its backing database.
-That's all.
-Oh, and you can find the [Admin Panel's source code here](https://github.com/PHELAT/panel.jomleha.social).
+That's all for now.

 ### Run Locally